ahdis/chmed/readme.md

 java -Xms3550m -Xmx3550m -jar org.hl7.fhir.publisher.jar -ig ig.json
 ```

-## Validate a Resource
+### Validate a Resource

-You can check your example against the specification of the IG with the [Validator](https://confluence.hl7.org/display/FHIR/Using+the+FHIR+Validator).
+If you are in the main directory of the Implementation Guide you can check your example against the specification of this IG with the [Validator](https://confluence.hl7.org/display/FHIR/Using+the+FHIR+Validator).

 - Download the latest version of Validator:
 ```